-Complaints of a non-medical nature will be handled in their entirety by the clinic manager.
+Complaints of a non-medical nature will be handled in their entirety by the Patient Experience Manager.

 A face to face meeting is essential for an examination with the clinician/surgeon to determine the nature and cause for complaint.
 A selection of dates will be offered to the complainant to book an appointment.
 The complaint will not proceed to the next stage if you do not attend a follow-up appointment.
 We will also share before and after photos with the patient for their reference, prior to their appointment.
 We will provide the complainant with a questionnaire that must be completed and returned to the clinic prior to the follow-up appointment.
 The purpose of the questionnaire is to help the patient and clinic understand the nature of the complaint.

-Once the complaint has been received it is recorded in the Complaints Register and the Clinic Manager will send an acknowledgement email/letter within 2 working days, to the complainant (if the complaint is received via email then the acknowledgement is returned via email and likewise for a letter).
+Once the complaint has been received it is recorded in the Complaints Register and the Patient Experience Manager will send an acknowledgement email/letter within 2 working days, to the complainant (if the complaint is received via email then the acknowledgement is returned via email and likewise for a letter).

 A detailed response will then be made within 20 working days of receiving the complaint.
 During that time the Practice will conduct an investigation to find out what has happened and whether there is any need for action that can be taken to put things right.
 If at the end of those 20 working days we are still conducting our investigations we will notify you of the position and keep you fully informed until our investigations have been concluded.